arkaic/BlackjackV2/README.md

 -...view updating needed a bit of exposure of private methods and workarounds -...added in discardpile
 -...polishing also means having to add in features like when its time to shuffle.

+-And christ, it's done!!!
+Hopefully not too too buggy.

+First version is out!